 -

-Below, you’ll see the lists made by both Joseph and myself.
-Have a listen, deep dive the discography, and be sure to let us know in the comments below which songs would have made your list.
+Below, you’ll see the Spotify playlists made by both Joseph and myself.
+Have a listen, then let us know what songs would have made your list.

 Leave a comment